-The Board of Trustees has a responsibility to be involved in setting and understanding the priorities established by the College's long-term strategic planning process.
-The Board of Trustees will ensure the Chancellor's goals are aligned with the College's strategic priorities.
-The Chancellor will present the College's strategic plan each year to the Board of Trustees, who will vote on the approval of said document.
-The strategic planning process is outlined and shall begin in July of each fiscal year, and describes the Board of Trustees' role in the process in March and April.
+The Boardof Trustees has a responsibility to be involved in setting and understanding the priorities established by the Ceollege's long-term strategic planning process.
+The Board of Trustees will assure the Cehancellor's goals are aligned with the Ceollege's strategic priorities.
+The Chancellor will present the Ceollege's strategic plan each year to the Board of Trustees, who will vote on the approval of said document.
+The strategic planning process is outlined and shall begins in October July of each fiscal year, and describes the Beoard of 's Trustees' role in the process in October and November March and April.